pwerken/EDMC_SystemScan/README.md

 ![discovery scan](/preview/fullspectrumscan.png)

-And when the system scan is complete it lists the ammonia, water, earth-like and terraformable worlds.
+And when the system scan is complete it lists the ammonia, water and earth-like worlds.

 ![discovery scan](/preview/systemscancomplete.png)